C0deWiser/folks/README.md

     public $relationships = ['master'];

-    public function scopeRelatedToMaster(Builder $query, ?User $user)
+    public function scopeOnlyRelatedToMaster(Builder $query, ?User $user)
     {
         retrun $query->where('Some perverted clousures');
     }
 }
 ```

 Relation works faster, but scope is more precise and flexible.
+You may clause additional statements.

----
+### Relationship names

 Defining default rules, you may return not only roles, but relationships too.
 They should be namespaced by Policy pseudo-name.